Garmin Vivosmart 4 Review

 We also wished that this tracker had an option to enable alerts to remind you to get up and move but it does alert you to take a stress test periodically.
 The Vivosmart 4's display can also be hard to read in direct sunlight and the touchscreen will occasionally fail to register some of our taps.

-This fitness tracker has a few standout features, like more detailed sleep tracking and its Body Battery energy measurement, but also has some glaring omissions in our mind.
-It might be a great choice for some people that value these features or have other Garmin devices that this can interact with, but we think most people would probably be happier with some of the other models out there.
+This fitness tracker has a few standout features, like more detailed sleep tracking and its Body Battery energy measurement, but it also has some glaring omissions in our view.
+It might be a great choice for some people who value these features or have other Garmin devices it can interact with, but we think most people would probably be happier with some of the other models out there.